Cervical cancer

 Incidence of cervical cancer in the Czech Republic

-Each year, approximately 800 new cases of cervical cancer are diagnosed in the Czech Republic, and more than 300 Czech women die of this disease (Figure 1).
-In the long term, the annual incidence rate of cervical cancer in the Czech Republic had been about 20 per 100,000 women; however, it has begun to decrease in the last few years (Figure 2).
+Each year, approximately 760 new cases of cervical cancer are diagnosed in the Czech Republic, and more than 300 Czech women die of this disease (Figure 1).
+In the long term, the annual incidence rate of cervical cancer in the Czech Republic had been about 20 per 100,000 women; however, it has begun to decrease in the recent period (Figure 2).
 There are significant differences between the East and West of the European Union: cervical cancer is much more prevalent in post-communist countries.
 Cervical cancer screening programmes have been running for decades in West European countries, while they have been only recently established in Eastern Europe.

 Figure 1: Trends in cervical cancer incidence and mortality rates in the Czech Republic: absolute numbers of new cases / deaths.
 Source: Czech National Cancer Registry (incidence in the entire period, mortality up to 1993), Czech Statistical Office (mortality since 1994).